Frequently Asked Questions: Treating Oiled Birds

-Q: Do you wash birds as soon as you get them?
+Q: Do you wash contaminated birds as soon as you get them?

 A: No!
-Oiled birds often suffer from hypo or hyperthermia.
+Oiled birds often suffer from hypo or hypethermia.
 Many haven’t eaten in days and are often dehydrated and exhausted by the time we capture them.
 They must be stabilized before attempting cleaning.
 Stabilized birds have a much higher survival rate than birds that are not stabilized prior to being washed.
 A bird can safely be held as much as 5 days before being cleaned.
+See also: How Oil Affects Birds

 Q: How long does it take to wash a bird?